 Challenges for IRBs

-From an IRB perspective, the most common challenges are incomplete, scientifically inadequate or underpowered studies.
-A primary concern of the IRB is risk vs. benefit.
-Often benefits include or are limited to benefit to others or society from the knowledge gained.
-If a study is not scientifically sound or likely not to complete, this benefit is lost.
-As a result, IRBs find that the review cycle is protracted due to the need for multiple requests from the IRB for modifications to assure scientific soundness.
+From an IRB perspective, the most common challenges are incomplete, scientifically inadequate, or underpowered studies.
+A primary concern of the IRB is risk versus benefit.
+Often, benefits include or are limited to benefitting others or society from the knowledge gained.
+If a study is not scientifically sound or unlikely to complete, this benefit is lost.
+As a result, IRB review cycles are often protracted due to the need for multiple requests for modifications to assure scientific soundness.

-The IRB must also determine or validate the regulatory status of any regulated product that may be included in the study.
+The IRB must also determine or validate the regulatory status of any regulated product included in the study.
 Medical devices require IRB review to determine significant risk or non-significant risk status.
-However, the device may in fact be excepted from the investigational device exemption (IDE) regulatory requirements if it is being used as labeled in the study—but this is not always a straightforward determination.
-Likewise with FDA-regulated drugs: These may be exempt from IND requirements if they are used as labeled, or if the study is not intended to support a marketing application for change of label or for use in marketing of the product.
+However, the device may be an exception from the IDE regulatory requirements if it is being used as labeled in the study—but this is not always a straightforward determination.
+Likewise with FDA regulated drugs, these may be exempt from IND requirements if they are used as labeled, or if the study is not intended to support a marketing application for change of label or for use in product marketing.
 Again, the answers to these questions are not always easy to discern.

 Putting It Together

 It’s clear, for all the reasons mentioned above, succeeding in investigator-initiated research takes determination and dedication.
 However, because the research originates from the clinician’s own inquiring mind, the level of satisfaction can be very high.